blair55/blair55.src/content/blog/parallel-hetero-async.md

 This is a post for the [FSharp Advent Calendar 2025](https://sergeytihon.com/2025/11/03/f-advent-calendar-in-english-2025/).

-Some of the changes in F# 10 got me thinking about approaches to parallelism, past and present.
+A particular feature of F# 10 got me thinking about approaches to parallelism, past and present.

 ### Async.Parallel